 While Medicare would allow for coverage on any FDA-cleared CGM going forward, the pricing for Medicare members would be adjusted based on the adjunctive / non-adjuctive categorization.

 Three payment categories for CGM are being proposed:

 - Dexcom and Eversense XL CGMs, with their non-adjunctive status (no fingerstick) approval, would be the most expensive at $222.77 for the Dexcom G6 and $259.20 for the Eversense CGM supplies each month.

 - Medtronic CGM (still requiring fingerstick confirmations) would cost $198.77 per month for supplies, which factors in necessary test strips and subtracts the cost of those strips from what’s reimbursed for CGM supplies.

-- The FreeStyle Libre 1 and Libre 2, considered “Flash Glucose Monitors” (FGM) that don’t display real-time glucose readings and do require a fingerstick for confirmation, would be: $46.86 for Libre 2 sensors and batteries, and $52.01 a month for the Libre 1 supplies.
+- The FreeStyle Libre 1 and Libre 2, considered “Flash Glucose Monitors” (FGM) that don’t display real-time glucose readings and require a sensor scan in order to see an actual glucose result: $46.86 for Libre 2 sensors and batteries, and $52.01 a month for the Libre 1 supplies.